Sieep-Coding/sieep-coding.github.io/src/pages/posts/python_to_csharp.md

 Python's dynamic and loosely typed nature is forgiving, while C# demands strict attention to types and structure.

-But this structure is exactly what makes C# so powerful for building robust applications at the enterprise level.
+But this structure is exactly what makes C# so powerful for building enterprise-level applications.

 To get started, I focused on understanding the syntax and core concepts:

 -   **Variables and Data Types:** Unlike Python, C# requires explicit declarations, so I spent time practicing with `int`, `string`, and `bool` to get comfortable.

 Here's an example:

 ```csharp
 // Declaring variables in C#